locize/blog/source/_posts/globalization-vs-localization.md

 Do you know what is meant by globalization versus localization?
 From the outside, these two terms could appear like complete opposites of each other.
 However, that is not quite the case, and they actually go hand-in-hand, which is often where the confusion arises.

-To help you understand the differences between globalization versus localization, we thought we would take a closer at what they mean and why they are important.
+To help you understand the differences between globalization versus localization, we were thinking we could take a closer look at what they mean and why they are important.

 ## What is globalization?